insect-biome-atlas/happ/README.md

 sequences with a count > 0 in each sample.
 Sequences identified as non-chimeric are then passed downstream in the workflow and used as input for clustering.

-#### Parameters for chimera detection and filtering
-Config parameters for the chimera removal part of the workflow are nested under `chimera:` in the config file and below are the default values.
+Config parameters for the chimera removal part of the workflow are nested under `chimera:` in the config file and below are the default values:

 ```yaml
 chimera: